kubernetes/kubernetes/staging/README.md

 https://github.com/kubernetes/kubernetes-template-project.

-6. Make sure that the `.github/PULL_REQUEST_TEMPLATE.md` and `CONTRIBUTING.md` files mention that PRs are not directly accepted to the repo.
+6. Make sure that the `.github/PULL_REQUEST_TEMPLATE.md` and `CONTRIBUTING.md` files mention that PRs are not directly accepted to the repository.

 ### Creating the published repository

 1. Create an [issue](https://github.com/kubernetes/org/issues/new?template=repo-create.md)
-in the `kubernetes/org` repo to request creation of the respective published repository in the Kubernetes org.
+in the `kubernetes/org` repository to request creation of the respective published repository in the Kubernetes org.
 The published repository **must** have an initial empty commit.
 It also needs specific access rules and branch settings.
 See [#kubernetes/org#58](https://github.com/kubernetes/org/issues/58)
 for an example.

-2. Setup branch protection and enable access to the `stage-bots` team by adding the repo in [`prow/config.yaml`](https://github.com/kubernetes/test-infra/blob/master/config/prow/config.yaml).
+2. Setup branch protection and enable access to the `stage-bots` team by adding the repository in:
+[`prow/config.yaml`](https://github.com/kubernetes/test-infra/blob/master/config/prow/config.yaml).
 See [#kubernetes/test-infra#9292](https://github.com/kubernetes/test-infra/pull/9292)
 for an example.